bluesillybeard/ZEngineExamples/readme.md

 # ZEngine Examples

-Examples on how to use [ZEngine](https://github.com/bluesillybeard/ZEngine) and its official modules.
+Simple example on how to use [ZEngine](https://github.com/bluesillybeard/ZEngine) with SDL and OpenGL.

 ## Dependencies
 - Zig version 0.12.0-dev.3146+671c2acf4 or compatible